Genetic Nurse

 A genetics nurse is an RN with additional training and education in genetics.
 Genetic nurses care for patients who are at risk for, or are affected by, diseases with a genetic component including cancer, heart disease, diabetes, and Alzheimer's disease among others.
 In addition to providing direct patient care, genetics nurses also perform risk assessments, analyze the results and counsel patients on the ongoing management of their conditions or conditions they may be at risk for.
 Within the highly scientific and research-based specialty of genetics, the genetics nurse plays an important role as patient advocate and compassionate support system.

-In order to become a genetics nurse, students must first complete their Bachelor of Science degree and pass the NCLEX-RN exam.
-RNs with a BSN degree may then begin entry-level clinical work in hospitals, genetics labs, clinic, cancer centers, etc. However, many genetics nursing positions require a Master's of Science in nursing degree with an emphasis on genetic nursing.
+In order to become a genetics nurse, students must first complete their Bachelor of Science in Nursing (BSN) degree and pass the NCLEX-RN exam.
+RNs with a BSN degree may then begin entry-level clinical work in hospitals, genetics labs, clinics, cancer centers, etc. However, many genetics nursing positions require a Master's of Science in Nursing (MSN) degree emphasizing genetic nursing.

 A typical job posting for a genetics nurse position would likely include the following qualifications, among others specific to the type of institution and patient population:

-What Are the Education Requirements for Genetics Nurse?
+What Are the Schooling Requirements for Genetics Nurse?

-Genetics nursing positions require a minimum of a BSN degree and an active RN license.
+Genetics nursing positions require a minimum of a BSN degree from an accredited nursing school and an active RN license.
 Due to the complex nature of genetic testing and predisposition, many positions may also require an MSN degree with emphasis on genetics nursing and some experience in the field.

 Are Any Certifications or Credentials Needed?